RahulR-007/Law-Craft/README.md

-# LawCraft - React Modernization
+# LawCraft AI - Legal Document Generation Platform

-A modern React-based legal document generation platform, converted from the original PHP/HTML/CSS/JavaScript implementation.
+A modern React-based legal document generation platform with AI-powered document creation capabilities.

+## 🔒 LICENSE & COPYRIGHT

+**⚠️ PROPRIETARY SOFTWARE - ALL RIGHTS RESERVED**

+This software is proprietary and confidential to RahulR-007.
+Unauthorized copying, distribution, modification, or use is strictly prohibited and may result in severe civil and criminal penalties.
+See LICENSE file for complete terms.

 ## 🚀 Features